ZTwicket/Twicketer/README.md

 ---

-Automated ticket monitoring for Twickets
+Automated ticket monitoring for Twickets.
+This bot **cannot** buy tickets automatically, it will only open a direct buy link to the tickets.

 ## Features